Dr Anu Vaittinen

 - Stobbart L, O'Donnell A, Akor W, Albani V, Brown H, Craig D, Fattakhova G, Harrison S, Kaner E, Kirkman S, Lally J, Little M, Mott D, Rice S, Robinson T, Scott J, Shaw C, Spencer L, Tandogdu Z, Vaittinen A, Watson N, Whalley E, Vale L. Phase Two of the NHS 111 Learning and Development Pilot Programme: Final Report.
 NHS England, 2015.

 - Scott J, Hrisos S, Thomson R, Vaittinen A, Stobbart L. Reflections on collecting and analysing visual ethnography data to understand shared decision making.
 In: 14th International Conference on Communication in Healthcare.
-2016, Heidelberg, Germany.
+2016, Heidelberg, Germany: International Association for Communication in Healthcare.